bojanpopic/developer.joomlatools.com/extensions/logman/integrations/activities.md

 ## Activity objects

 Activity objects are the backbone of an activity record.
 They represent the different parts of an activity and can be accessed with getters following the `getActivity{ObjectName}` naming convention.
-The returned object must implement **ComActivitiesActivityObjectInteface**.
+The returned object must implement **ComActivitiesActivityObjectInterface**.

 The **ComLogmanModelEntityActivity** base activity class already provide getters for the base activity objects referenced in the Activity Streams specification, i.e. actor, object, target, generator and provider.